Mahtab Servati: 2014–2019: Career beginnings

 From 8 June to 24 July 2017, she acted in Hassan Madjuni's play Incident with a Metranpazh.

 Servati starred in the drama series In Search of Peace (2017) directed by Saeed Soltani as Sara Sari.
 The series received a nomination for Best Screenplay at the 18th Hafez Awards.

-In 2017, She starred alongside Rana Azadivar and Amir Aghaei in the mystery drama film Privacy, as Dorsa, a teenage girl whom her ex-boyfriend is constantly harassing and threatening her.
+In 2017, she starred alongside Rana Azadivar and Amir Aghaei in the mystery drama film Privacy, as Dorsa, a teenage girl whom her ex-boyfriend is constantly harassing and threatening her.

 Servati later went on stage performing Hassan Madjuni's play Incident with a Metranpazh again from 2 to 18 May 2018, this time on a different stage.

 In 2018, Servati starred in two films, Pastarioni and Anonymity.
+Both films received mixed reviews.

 In the rom-com film Pastarioni, she acted alongside Gohar Kheirandish as Fereshteh Torabi, a new chef who falls in love with her boss.

 In the crime drama film Anonymity, she starred alongside Baran Kosari and Hassan Madjuni.
-Both films received mixed reviews.

 In 2019, she starred in her first short film Don't Forget Today as the female lead, which she and her husband Reza (Pedram Sharifi) are going to a hospital for a checkup before abortion.

 Servati had her first lead role in a feature film in Behzad Khodsveysi's Daughters of Winter (2019), starring as Niloufar, a working class girl.
 The film deals with the Organ donation matter.

 She later acted in two more short films, Shadow of Purple and A-orta (both in 2019).

 Servati starred in the comedy film Hedgehog directed by Mastaneh Mohajer which features an ensemble cast.
 The filming started in October 2019 but it later was delayed due to the COVID-19 pendemic.
-The filming wrapped up in July 17, 2020.
+The filming wrapped up on July 17, 2020.
 The film has not been released to the public yet.

 She acted in Navid Memar's play Powdered Milk from December 30, 2019 to January 25, 2020.